TOP FREE USEFUL APPS TO LEARN MUSIC

 Having a musician’s ear is one of the most essential skills you must learn with musical education.
 Aural Wiz provides you with all the fundamental music theory concepts of ear training for all levels.

 You can learn about intervals, scales, modes, chords and cadences along with their formula, images representing the note positions on piano and audio files how they sound in Learning mode.
 In the other function Practice mode, a melodic or harmonic pattern will be played and you need to do is to identify the interval, scale, mode, chord or cadence.
 In the next article, we will discuss the best piano learning app and others piano app

 App: Music Theory, with AUDIO

 Fantastic app, quick and easy!

 Learning music is not that easy as it covers many fundamentals and all needs to be done to build a music structure.
-To learn music theory is a must for students who want to be a good musician.
+Learning music theory is a must for students who want to be good musicians.
 With this app, improve your understanding of music theory faster and specifically focus on areas that you need to learn the most.